Off Campus Safety Summary - updated September 2023

 Community Crime Map

-The university recently announced a customized Community Crime Map that consists of statistics from the Columbus Division of Police (CPD) and shows off-campus crime reports.
+The university launched a customized Community Crime Map that consists of statistics from the Columbus Division of Police and shows off-campus crime reports.

-This tool will offer users access to more crime information, presented in a visual map-based format our that students have requested.
+This tool offers users access to more crime information, presented in a visual map-based format our that students have requested.

-Ohio State has pre-programmed the map to a one-mile radius, to include the three major crime categories of aggravated assault, residential burglary and robbery of an individual from the most recent 30-day period.
+Ohio State has pre-programmed the map to a one-mile radius, to include three major crime reports from the most recent seven-day period.

 Additional features available include the ability to: